djaus2/W3WConsoleProject/README.md

 ## About
 A smorgasboard of C# .NET apps that can generate W3W map tri-words and related json data from GPS coordinates.
 Includes lib version and Nuget package enabling reuse of functionality.  .NET Console, Blazor Server, MAUI, UWP and WPF examples using same API.
 Reverse lookup also (triwords to GPS).
-Generated links to Bing and Google maps also.
+Generated links to Bing and Google maps as well.

 - W3W: What Three Words
 - Three words that uniquley define a square 3mx3m (10'x10') world-wide